VladaBessikalo/BoardSwap/README.md

 - `mongodb-memory-server` || To mock out our database in our backend tests.
 See [docs](https://github.com/nodkz/mongodb-memory-server)
 - `cors` || To open up our API.
 See [docs](https://github.com/expressjs/cors#readme)
 - `mongoose` || To add schemas to our database.
 See [docs](https://mongoosejs.com/)

+### 3.4 Media & Asset Management

+- `Cloudinary` || – Image hosting and transformation service.
+Used to upload and manage listing images.
+See [docs](https://cloudinary.com/documentation)

+### 3.5 Deployment & CI/CD

+- `Heroku` || Hosting for the full-stack app.

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to fork this repository, create a new branch, and submit a pull request.